- GDP (PPP):

-Turkmenistan’s economic freedom score is 46.2, making its economy the 165th freest in the 2022 Index.
-Turkmenistan is ranked 38th among 39 countries in the Asia–Pacific region, and its overall score is well below the regional and world averages.
+Turkmenistan’s economic freedom score is 46.5, making its economy the 161st freest in the 2023 Index.
+Its score is 0.3 point higher than last year.
+Turkmenistan is ranked 37th out of 39 countries in the Asia–Pacific region, and its overall score is significantly lower than the world and regional averages.

-Once an important stop on the Silk Road, the Central Asian republic of Turkmenistan is now a dictatorship and one of the world’s most secretive, closed, and authoritarian countries.
-The presidency of Gurbanguly Berdymukhamedov, who has been in power since 2007 and was reelected to a third term in 2017, has not brought about any advances in political, social, or media freedom.
+The Central Asian republic of Turkmenistan is a dictatorship and one of the world’s most secretive, closed, and authoritarian countries.
+President Gurbanguly Berdymukhamedov, in power since 2007, stepped down in February 2022 without having initiated any advances in political, social, or media freedom.
+His son Serdar won the March 2022 snap presidential election.
 The economy remains dominated by state-owned monopolies and is based on intensive agriculture in irrigated oases, sizable oil resources, and the world’s fifth-largest reserves of natural gas.
-China is currently Turkmenistan’s largest export market, especially for gas, but deliveries of natural gas to Russia were resumed in 2019.
+China is Turkmenistan’s largest export market, especially for gas, but deliveries of natural gas to Russia were resumed in 2019.

 Rule of Law